MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 The same goes for `"ww2:m1_garand"` when it is passed to a function that expects an `entity`, where grug will check that there is a `ww2` mod that contains an `m1_garand` entity.

-You might now think "But what if a mod needs a more complex data type, like a struct, or a dynamic array"?
+You might now think "But what if a mod needs a more complex data type, like a pointer, struct, or dynamic array"?
 The simple answer is that it is the game developer's responsibility to add functions for this.

 So a modder might call `vector_string_create()`, which returns an `i32` ID, where the modder can then call `vector_string_push(id, "foo")` and `vector_string_get(id)`.

-The game developer *could* add a `vector_string_free(id)` function, but this is discouraged, as modders shouldn't be burdened with and counted on calling this function. grug might smell like C, but it is a scripting language first and foremost.
+The game developer *could* add a `vector_string_free(id)` function, but this is discouraged, as modders shouldn't be burdened with and counted on calling this function. grug might smell like C, but its goal is to be friendlier to newcomers.

 Instead, the game developer should take the responsibility of freeing the vector, when there are no more references to it.